samuelberston/ReviewsAPI/README.md

 # ReviewsAPI

-I built a scalable and optimized SQL database and server to handle 10M+ lines of data and serve it to a front end application with speed
+I built a scalable and optimized SQL database and Express server to handle 10M+ lines of data and serve it to a front end application with speed and efficiency

 *Technologies Used*